We are delighted to offer the unique opportunity for you to name a seat in our brand new auditorium.

 Once you have made your gift you will recieve a follow-up email with instructions on how to make your dedication.

-When I heard about the plans to establish a Music Performance Space within the University, I was pleased to be able to show my support in a tangible way.
+When I heard about the plans to establish a performance space within the University, I was pleased to be able to show my support in a tangible way.
 My hope for the Centre is that it will not only be for the benefit of the academic staff and students, but the city as a whole, in particular for schools, youth groups and up and coming musicians who deserve to have their talents appreciated.Maureen Constantine (BA Social Science 1970)

 Making an impact

-Professor Catherine Tackley, Head of Music at the University of Liverpool, on the vision for the new Music Performance Space and the positive impact that it will have on our students and the local community.
+Professor Catherine Tackley, Head of Music at the University of Liverpool, on the vision for the new Teaching and Performance Centre and the positive impact that it will have on our students and the local community.